Short Courses

 - 2 Days

-No prior coding or data science knowledge is required, but a strong interest in either statistics, modelling or data analysis is recommended.
+No prior coding or data science knowledge is required, but a strong interest in either statistics, modeling, or data analysis is recommended.
 Exercises will be completed using a user-friendly and intuitive interface for data mining and machine learning.
-Attendees will need their own laptop and install software prior to the course.
+Attendees will need their own laptops and to install software prior to the course.

 Geological mapping in mineral exploration

 The workshop discusses practical aspects of geological mapping in academic research, mining, and the mineral exploration industry.
-Lectures in combination with lab exercises will take the participants through a complete cycle of a mapping job from preparation stage to typical questions during field work and preparation of final map and GIS products.
+Lectures in combination with lab exercises will take the participants through a complete cycle of a mapping job from preparation stage to typical questions during field work and preparation of final map, GIS products, and report writing.